DavidWells/markdown-magic/README.md

 **Options:**
 - `src`: The relative path to the code to pull in, or the `URL` where the raw code lives
 - `syntax` (optional): Syntax will be inferred by fileType if not specified
+- `header` (optional): Will add header comment to code snippet.
+Useful for pointing to relative source directory or adding live doc links

 **Example:**
 ```md